California Takes Controversial Approach to Fentanyl Crisis

 Many who are critical of the harm reduction movement in California, where it is orthodoxy—baked into the law—support harm reduction measures like naloxone distribution, medication-assisted treatment, and needle exchange.

-Where people tend to disagree is whether hard drugs should be decriminalized and destigmatized, whether those using and selling them should be penalized when they break the law—and especially, whether treatment can be coerced or, as many harm reduction advocates insist, can only happen when and if the person who uses drugs decides they are ready.
+What people tend to disagree on is whether hard drugs should be decriminalized and destigmatized; whether those using and selling them should be penalized when they break the law; and whether treatment can be coerced or, as many harm reduction advocates insist, can only happen when and if the person who uses drugs decides she is ready.

 Humphreys supports harm reduction measures as part of a comprehensive, multi-pronged approach to the addiction crisis, and champions naloxone.
 As chair of the Stanford-Lancet Commission, he helped develop a national model for opioid response that recommends overdose rescue medications as “broadly the most lifesaving action policymakers can take.”

-“No one stops using drugs because of Narcan,” Humphreys said, citing recent research showing those successfully treated with naloxone—the overdose reversal medicine sold under the brand Narcan—have a 13-fold increase in mortality compared to the general population.
+“No one stops using drugs because of Narcan,” Humphreys said, citing recent research showing that those successfully treated with naloxone (the overdose reversal medicine sold under the brand Narcan) have a 13-fold increase in mortality compared to the general population.

 “Twelve percent of people are likely to be dead from their addiction within 12 months of getting the Narcan,” he said.